 Fasting

 There are many different types of fasts: time-restricted eating, one-meal-a-day, mimick fasts, and extended fasts.
 They all involve planned and structured periods of going without (or with very little) food.
-On this page, we'll look at the science and evidence behind fasting and its effects on your metabolism, body weight, and health, and how to do it effectively and safely.
+Learn the science behind fasting and its effects on your metabolism, body weight, and health, and how to do it effectively and safely.

 Should You Exercise While Fasting?